Skip to main content Skip to footer

 Connect calendar events to automated workflows

-• When a meeting is scheduled: create preparation items for all participants.
+• When a meeting is scheduled, preparation items are created for participants.

-• When a milestone date arrives: update project status and notify stakeholders.
+• When a milestone date arrives, project status updates and stakeholders are notified.

-• When a deadline approaches: send escalation notifications and create follow-up items.
+• When a deadline approaches, escalation alerts and follow-up items are triggered.

-• When a recurring meeting occurs: generate agenda from recent project updates.
+• When a recurring meeting occurs, an agenda is generated from recent updates.

 AI Blocks in monday work management enhance calendar management through intelligent automation that learns from organizational patterns and user behavior.
 These pre-built AI capabilities connect to calendar workflows without requiring data science expertise or custom model development.